Gyan Riley

 Gyan Riley (born 1977) is an American guitarist and composer.
 He is a son of minimalist composer Terry Riley.
-They frequently collaborate, including a tour in Europe in September 2016.
+They frequently toured together as a duo between 2016 and 2020.
 Gyan Riley studied at San Francisco Conservatory of Music.
-He released his solo album Stream of Gratitude in 2013 on John Zorn's Tzadik Records.
-He has also performed with Zakir Hussain, Dawn Upshaw, Arooj Aftab, and the San Francisco Symphony, among others.
-In 2015, he released Nayive Eviyan, a collaboration with Czech violinist Iva Bittová.
+He has released two solo albums and several collaborative recordings on John Zorn's Tzadik Records.
+He has also performed with Bill Frisell, Julian Lage, Zakir Hussain, Dawn Upshaw, Nels Cline, Lee Ranaldo, Iva Bittová., and currently frequently tours with Grammy-winning vocalist Arooj Aftab.
+Recently he was featured as a performer and composer for two acclaimed PBS documentary series by Ken Burns and Lynn Novick: Hemingway, and The U.S. and the Holocaust.
+Currently Gyan is engaged as the 2023/24 Lou Harrison House Composer in Residence in Joshua Tree, CA.